HoneyDrunkStudios/HoneyDrunk.Vault/HoneyDrunk.Vault/HoneyDrunk.Vault.Providers.Aws/README.md

 # HoneyDrunk.Vault.Providers.Aws

-AWS Secrets Manager provider for HoneyDrunk.Vault. **Recommended for AWS-hosted applications.**
+AWS Secrets Manager provider for HoneyDrunk.Vault. **Recommended for AWS hosted applications.**

 ## Overview

-This provider integrates with AWS Secrets Manager for enterprise-grade secret management.
-Perfect for production workloads running on AWS.
+This provider integrates HoneyDrunk.Vault with AWS Secrets Manager.
+It lets you use the Vault abstractions (`ISecretStore`, `IConfigProvider`, `SecretIdentifier`, `SecretValue`) while actually storing secrets in AWS.

 **Features:**
-- IAM role-based authentication (recommended for production)
+- IAM role based authentication (recommended for production)
-- EC2 instance profile support
-- ECS task role support
+- EC2 instance profile and ECS task role support
-- Access key authentication (for local development)
+- Optional access key authentication for local development
-- Automatic secret versioning
-- Cross-region replication
-- Automatic secret rotation support
+- Secret prefixing by environment or application
+- Versioned secrets and rollback
+- Works with Vault caching, resilience and telemetry

 ## Installation